goodcat-dev/laravel-filter-querystring/README.md

 # Query String

-This package helps you filter Eloquent models based on query string parameters.
+This package allows you to filter Eloquent models using query string parameters.

 ## Quick Start

-Start using `laravel-querystring` in three steps.
+Get started with `laravel-querystring` in three steps.

 1. Download the package via Composer.
    ```sh